-Enhanced cleaning and disinfection practices are undertaken at central dump stations and water fill stations.
+- Enhanced cleaning and disinfection practices are undertaken at central dump stations and water fill stations.

-> - Enhanced cleaning and disinfection efforts are undertaken in campground sites and in all public/shared spaces and equipment (e.g. picnic table, garbage cans, hydrants and other high-touch surfaces).
+- Enhanced cleaning and disinfection efforts are undertaken in campground sites and in all public/shared spaces and equipment (e.g. picnic table, garbage cans, hydrants and other high-touch surfaces).

-> - The maintenance of public areas/shared spaces must be conducted in accordance with the public health order and follow the guidelines for environmental cleaning and disinfection.
+- The maintenance of public areas/shared spaces must be conducted in accordance with the public health order and follow the guidelines for environmental cleaning and disinfection.

-> - All shared facilities must remain closed (e.g., cookhouses).
+- Some shared facilities must remain closed (e.g., cookhouses).
 Shared laundry facilities may open.